Code-Institute-Submissions/adilkhr-my-ms2-project_AugResub/README.md

 ### OS compatibility:

-Tested on iOS, Android 10, and Windows 10. - I asked a friend with an Adroid to test that it was working.
+Tested on iOS, Android 10, and Windows 10. - I asked a friend with an Android to test that it was working.
 Tested for responsiveness using Chrome DevTools.

 ### Peformance Testing: